-We all want safe, clean water for our community.
-Protecting our drinking water sources is the first step!
-The Drinking Water Protection Zone road signs identifies areas around the municipal river intake pipe where human activities could impact the drinking water source.
+Drinking Water Protection Zone road signs are now up in the City of Timmins.
+These signs are installed in areas around the municipal river intake pipe where human activities could impact the drinking water source.

 The signage is part of a public education awareness initiative, to alert residents that their actions in these zones can impact the municipal drinking water source – the Mattagami River.

 Signs installed on Riverside Drive and Feldman Road, mark locations where roads enter into Intake Protection Zone 1 — the area considered most vulnerable to contamination, as it is the closest to the river intake at the Timmins Water Filtration Plant.
 Norman Street, Shirley Street, Dalton Road, Wallingford Road, Highway 101 West, Riverside Drive, Park Street and Government Road North mark locations where roads enter into Intake Protection Zone 2, a secondary protective zone that extends upstream of Intake Protection Zone 1.

 The Drinking Water Protection Zones were determined through scientific and technical studies.
 The result is a thorough understanding of the drinking water source including mapping of the zones.
 Next, a local plan to protect our drinking water source was developed.

 The Mattagami Region Source Protection Plan sets out special measures that need to be in place in these zones to ensure the long-term protection of the drinking water source.